 Non-compliance with the API and PNR regulations may cost you your business.
 You can be subjected to sanctions and fines.
 The penalty amounts are determined by local regulations.
 EU member states can be very strict, imposing fines that vary from 3,000 EUR to 100,000 EUR for each non-reported flight.
 These penalties can get much higher in case of repeated violations.
 Moreover, additional sanctions may apply, such as the aircraft’s takeoff ban or the carrier’s temporary suspension.

-Some countries issue warnings to carriers that failed to meet the API / PNR obligations, while others may simply issue a penalty after a few months… once the penalties have accumulated.
+Some countries issue warnings to carriers that failed to meet the API-PNR obligations.
+Others may impose a penalty after a few months of flying, when the penalties have accumulated.
 Note that there is also the cost of translation services (as the official correspondence is often conducted in the language of the country imposing the fine), and any legal costs if you hire a lawyer.

 Poland is one of the EU countries that has become quite infamous in the aviation industry for not issuing any warnings.
 Their approach has resulted in a total of almost 900 million euros in penalties imposed on aircraft operators after the Polish PNR regulations were introduced in 2018.

-How can air carriers easily comply with passenger reporting regulations?
+How can air carriers easily comply with passenger data reporting regulations?

 The good news is that meeting the API and PNR regulations does not need to be as daunting as it sounds.
 The process can be automated, relieving your dispatch and operations teams from the stressful manual workload.

-PnrGo has developed a large network of connections worldwide for API and PNR data transfer and we keep on adding new countries to our list.
+PnrGo has developed a large network of connections worldwide for API and PNR data transfer facilitation.
+We keep on adding new countries to our list.
 By choosing our solution, you can speed up the process of connecting to a new country.
-What’s even more important, your API / PNR data will get delivered in the correct format, to the right agency, and at the required time.
+What’s even more important, your API-PNR data will get delivered in the correct format, to the right agency, and at the required time.

 On top of that, our solution comes with a team of operations specialists who will support you every step of the way!
 You will benefit from our expertise in handling all the formal procedures (including connectivity tests and the necessary certification for operational data transmission).
 We take over from you the laborious communication process with the local authorities, reducing your input to a minimum.